Slack 21.01.20

 What’s new

-- Users of dark mode will now find they have three options: On (which switches it on), Off (the same, but off) or an option to honour the system default, which does just that.
-Users of Android 9 and earlier, on the other hand, can choose for the app to go dark when the device enters Battery Saver mode.
+- Users of dark mode will now find they have three options: On (which switches it on), Off (same, but off), or an option to honor the system default, which does… just that.
+Users of Android 9 and earlier, meanwhile, can choose for the app to go dark when the device enters Battery Saver mode.
 Either way, it works!

 - All default sidebar themes are now also supported in dark mode – so when you shift into dark mode, whichever of our default themes you use will subtly shift to complement it.